pligonstein/pligonstein.github.io/_posts/2024-08-21-Rust-Embedded-Systems-pt3.md

 }
 ```

-I really hope you enjoyed this small series of tutorial cause I sure did, and feel free to connect with me if you got any questions.
+I really hope you enjoyed this small series of tutorials, cause I sure did.
+Feel free to connect with me if you got any questions.
 See you in the next post! 👋